skjiisa/WebDAV-Swift/README.md

 ### Making requests

-Every request requires a path, `DAVAccount`, and password.
+Every request requires a path, `WebDAVAccount`, and password.
 There is no "logging in".
+This is so apps can easily support having multiple accounts without having to log in or out of each.

 #### Passwords

 It is highly recommended you use an app-specific password (for Nextcloud, see [Login flow v2](https://docs.nextcloud.com/server/latest/developer_manual/client_apis/LoginFlow/index.html#login-flow-v2)).
 Do not store the user's password in plain text.
-Use Apple's [Keychain](https://developer.apple.com/documentation/security/keychain_services) (or something like [KeychainSwift](https://github.com/evgenyneu/keychain-swift) for easier use).
+Use [URLCredentialStorage](https://developer.apple.com/documentation/foundation/urlcredentialstorage) or [Keychain](https://developer.apple.com/documentation/security/keychain_services) (or something like [KeychainSwift](https://github.com/evgenyneu/keychain-swift) for easier use).

 #### Path